Tinnitus Home Remedies: What Research Shows Actually Helps

 If your tinnitus is new, sudden, occurs in one ear only, or is accompanied by hearing loss, dizziness, or pain, see a healthcare provider first to rule out underlying conditions.
 For persistent tinnitus that has already been evaluated, home strategies like sound enrichment, stress reduction, and sleep hygiene can complement professional care effectively.
 Read our guide for new tinnitus.

-Start with the Home Remedy That Has the Most Evidence
+Start with the Home Strategy That Has the Most Evidence

 Sound enrichment.
 No signup, no supplements, no waiting.
 Download the Tinnitus Relief App for immediate access to therapeutic sounds that keep playing during calls, meetings, and sleep.